Explore the toolkit

 A manual of playful group activities for building trust and cooperation amongst all levels of students.
 To be played outside, many of them are short activities useful as breaks in the middle of class-based activity.
 The manual also provides an overview of how to use these games with the students.

-The PowerPoint presentation supports the Small-Scale, Ethical Business Entrepreneurship project by introducing students to key concepts in ethical entrepreneurship and guiding them through each stage of creating and running a small-scale handicraft or craft-food business.
+The Powerpoint presentation supports the Small-Scale, Ethical Business Entrepreneurship project for Upper Secondary Level by introducing students to key concepts in ethical entrepreneurship and guiding them through each stage of creating and running a small-scale handicraft or craft-food business.
 It outlines project goals, ethical principles, idea generation, market research, business planning, production, marketing, sales, and financial literacy.
 It also explains reporting requirements and highlights the skills students will develop, helping facilitators lead structured, practical, and reflective learning.